 1. Post-operative processes after the A-P Vaginal Repair

 - Urinary frequency or difficulty in urination may be noted due to the tension of the peri-vaginal opening muscle.
-As a result, you may be catheterized to avoid the retention of urine which may be the cause of cystitis especially in the first 2-3 days after the A-P Vaginal Repair.
+As a result, you may be catheterized to avoid the retention of urine, which may be the cause of cystitis especially in the first 2-3 days after the surgery.
 Then, when the tension disappears, you will be able to have urination yourself.

-- A few days after the A-P Vaginal Repair, you may experience an urge to pass stool (straining) and a sense of incomplete emptying even after the enema before surgery.
+- A few days after the surgery, you may experience an urge to pass stool (straining) and a sense of incomplete emptying even after the enema before surgery.
 This is caused by the sutured posterior vaginal wall between rectum and vagina.
 Taking a rest is recommended to reduce this symptom.
 Laxatives will be given to prevent constipation.

-- Within 2-3 days after the Anterior Posterior Vaginal Repair, the patient will be able to have movement and walk around and the patient should not take a shower which may potentially cause infection (perhaps rub the body dry).
+- Within the first 3-5 days after the surgery, the patient will be able to have movement and walk around.
+The patient should not take a shower, which may potentially cause infection (perhaps rub the body dry).
 Cleaning the surgical wound at the perineum area after fecal excretion may be done using water and toweling gently.

-- After 3-5 days of the A-P Vaginal Repair, the urinary catheter will be removed.
-After that Dr. Vitasna will ensure that 1) no abnormal bleeding from the surgical wound occurs, and 2) you can have urination yourself after the catheter removal, as well as 3) you are asked to well review post-operative care instructions.
+- After 3-5 days of the surgery, the urinary catheter will be removed.
+Dr. Vitasna will ensure that no abnormal bleeding from the surgical wound occurs, and you can have urination yourself after the catheter removal, as well as you are asked to well review post-operative care instructions.
 Then Dr. Vitasna will allow you to return home.

 2. Water contact & Post-operative care instructions at home for the A-P Vaginal Repair

-- After 3-5 days of the A-P Vaginal Repair, you are allowed to take a shower.
-You should clean the perineum area with soap daily when you are taking a shower in the morning or before bedtime.
+- After 3-5 days of the surgery, you are allowed to take a shower.
+You should clean the perineum area with soap daily, when you are taking a shower in the morning or before bedtime.
 Do not put anything to clean inside of the vagina.

-- You may experience light reddish bleeding out of the vagina in around 1-2 weeks after the A-P Vaginal Repair.
+- You may experience light reddish bleeding out of the vagina in around 1-2 weeks after the surgery.
 A slim sanitary napkin should be used to monitor the post-operative bleeding.
 In case of a lot of bleeding or blood clot, swollen reddish wound and high fever, please contact the Hospital for suggestions or come to see Dr. Vitasna for the surgical wound examination.

-- Within 2 weeks after the A-P Vaginal Repair, cleaning the surgical wound at the perineum after urinary excretion may be done with sanitary wipes and after fecal excretion done using water and toweling gently.
+- Within the first 2 weeks after the surgery, cleaning the surgical wound at the perineum after urinary excretion may be done with sanitary wipes, and after fecal excretion done using water and toweling gently.
 You should try to avoid moisture around the surgical wound to keep the area day to let it heal faster.

-- You may have all kinds of food, with the exceptions of alcoholic drinks, and smoking, for about 2 weeks after the A-P Vaginal Repair.
+- After the surgery, you may have all kinds of food, with the exceptions of alcoholic drinks and smoking for about 2 weeks.

 3. Recovery period for the A-P Vaginal Repair

-- Recoveries vary, but within 2-3 days after the A-P Vaginal Repair, you can have movement and walk around.
-You should refrain from daily activities within 3-5 days after the surgery.
-You may return to work within 5-7 days after the surgery.
+- Recoveries vary, you may return to work after 5-7 days of the surgery.
 Moreover, you should follow Dr. Vitasna’s appointment for follow up examination or treatment.

-- After 4 weeks of the A-P Vaginal Repair, relaxing exercises, lifting light weights are permitted.
-However, you should refrain from energy-consuming activities, running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for 6-8 weeks after the surgery.
+- After 4 weeks of the surgery, relaxing exercises and lifting light weights are permitted.
+However, you should refrain from energy-consuming activities, running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for at least 6-8 weeks after the surgery.